 Workers’ compensation was established more than a century ago and has been referred to as the “grand bargain” between employers and workers.
 Ultimately, the workers’ compensation system is a cooperative arrangement to reduce conflicts that can arise between businesses and employees when employees become injured or ill on the job.

 The “grand bargain” is this: no matter who is responsible for the workplace illness or injury, the employee will receive workers’ comp benefits, and in return, the business owner will be protected from lawsuits related to the illness or injury.

 If you’re an employer, there are three main ways having workers’ comp insurance benefits you:

-Insuring your workers is a wise investment, especially considering the great rewards.
+Insuring your workers is a wise investment.
 If you’re a small business owner seeking coverage for your team, find a company that offers workers’ comp policies made just for small businesses.
 At Pie Insurance, we offer:

 • An easy and convenient online quote process

 • A team of professionals who make workers’ comp easy to understand

 • Specialization in insuring small businesses, saving you up to 30% on premiums